About the programme

 The Danish National School of Performing Arts educates dance practitioners, who are reflective and artistically well founded.
 During the two-year programme the student develops his or her own distinctive practice within a self-defined field of interest.
 The student’s practice-based inquiries are supported by a foundation in creative dance and pedagogy.

-The course of study alternates between classes and workshops taught by teachers, researchers and artists from Denmark and abroad, and periods in which the student carries out his or her self-defined inquiries within the field, including internships in which the student plans and implements dance projects with particular participant groups.
+The course of study alternates between classes and workshops and periods in which the student carries out his or her self-defined inquiries within the field, including internships in which the student plans and implements dance projects with particular participant groups.
 The programme concludes with a substantial graduation project.

 The education includes a number of practical placements, which are carried out in schools, upper secondary education and other cultural platforms.

-Collaborations with students from other fields of study and a module in entrepreneurship enables the student to conduct independent projects after graduation.
+Collaborations with students from other fields of study and a module in entrepreneurship enable the student to conduct independent projects after graduation.

 The programme aims to let professional dancers and choreographers develop the artistic, educational and hands-on knowledge and skills needed in order to lead creative dance projects for instance in schools and other cultural institutions as well as create their own artistic projects where participation is a key element.
 Currently, there is a demand for skilled dance partnership graduates and job opportunities are good.
 As with most other artistic educations, dance practitioners mostly work freelance, and are hired on project basis or develop their own projects.